 Serving suggestions: Don’t forget the chips!
 I also like to turn this dip into a green salad by serving it on lettuce with a squeeze of lime, some crumbled feta and a sprinkle of crushed corn chips or toasted pepitas.

-Storage suggestions: This dip keeps well in the refrigerator, covered, for around three days.
+Storage suggestions: This dip keeps well in the refrigerator, covered, for up to 4 days.